Death Certificate Apostille and Authentication Service

-On the bottom left of the California death certificate, you should see a signature from a local official.
+On the bottom right of the California death certificate, you should see a signature from a local official.

 3. Email us for a price quote.

-Pricing varies depending on what country it’s going to, your location, the turnaround time needed, and the shipping destination.
+Pricing varies depending on a number of factors.
 For a quick price quote, send an email to [email protected] with the following information:

 - Your name, address, and phone number

-- The name, address, phone number, and email address of the recipient (if you’d like us to ship it to a third party)
+- The name, address, phone number, and email address of the person to whom we will ship the death certificate once we obtain the apostille

-- The job title of the person who signed the death certificate (look at the lower left-hand side)
+- The job title of the person who signed the death certificate (found in the lower right-hand side of the certificate)

-- The county in which the individual passed away
+- The name of the county in which the individual passed away

 We will respond with a price quote ASAP.

-If the destination country has signed the Hague Apostille Convention, then we will just need to obtain an apostille from the relevant state governing body (ex: California Secretary of State.
-If the destination country has not signed the Hague Convention, we will need to obtain an additional legalization from the destination country’s consulate or embassy (and possibly an apostille from the US State Department).
+If the destination country has signed onto the Hague Apostille Convention, then we will just need to obtain an apostille from the relevant state governing body (ex: California Secretary of State).
+Conversely, if the destination country has not signed the Hague Convention, we will need to obtain an additional legalization from the destination country’s consulate or embassy (and possibly authentication by the US State Department).
 Please call or email us to discuss.